ayushbaid/cv_iitb/README.md

 # Computer Vision (CS:763, IIT Bombay)
 This repository contains some code and materials developed in IITB's course, taken by [Prof. Ajit Rajwade](https://www.cse.iitb.ac.in/~ajitvr/).
+Please visit the repo for the full code.

 ### Image Registration
 The problem statement can be found [here](./image_alignment/problem_statement.pdf).